Dialogue

 Vocabulary/ Expressions

-pub | (n) a type of restaurant typical in the UK or Ireland where alcoholic drinks and food are served My favorite type of restaurant is a pub. |
+pub (n) a type of restaurant typical in the UK or Ireland where alcoholic drinks and food are served

-cuisine | (n) a style of cooking, especially from a country or region My favorite type of cuisine is Thai. |
+cuisine (n) a style of cooking, especially from a country or region

-dessert | (n) usually a sweet food eaten after the main part of a meal Her favorite dessert is chocolate ice cream. |
+dessert (n) usually a sweet food eaten after the main part of a meal

-appetizers | (n – plural) a small dish of food served before the main part of a meal Appetizers are a great way to start a meal. |
+appetizers (n – plural) a small dish of food served before the main part of a meal

-main course | (n) the main part of a meal For the main course, we will eat chicken with rice. |
+For the main course, we will eat chicken with rice.

-service | (n) work performed by someone for someone or something else The waitress provided good service for us. |
+service (n) work performed by someone for someone or something else

-waiter | (n) a man who serves food and drinks to people in restaurants The waiter is serving the main course now. |
+waiter (n) a man who serves food and drinks to people in restaurants

-waitress | (n) a woman who serves food and drinks to people in restaurants The waitress is bringing our dessert now. |
+waitress (n) a woman who serves food and drinks to people in restaurants

-foot the bill | (idiom) to pay the bill for someone, usually at a restaurant I will foot the bill for dinner. |
+foot the bill (idiom) to pay the bill for someone, usually at a restaurant

-doggie bag | (n) a bag given to a restaurant customer for leftover food, supposedly for the dog Ask the waiter for a doggie bag for the leftover food. |
+doggie bag (n) a bag given to a restaurant customer for leftover food, supposedly for the dog

 Exercise